 “People here know that lifestyle already … ” he says, lowering his voice. “ … Why are you sleeping every other night?”

 “Work, so that the writings are not erroneously labeled by The New York Times.”

 “Never speak like that again, ever, in front of anyone else – Skits … Not the V.A., not a therapist-- not NOBODY.”

-“It's like media moguls are waking up every morning hopeful with the idea that people are still getting dumber, while business professionals need people to believe in rich and poor – Merchants have no country.
-They go where the money is.
-Brick, there is a reason why I could never write a state novel, same as there are other reasons ...
+“Media moguls are waking up every morning hopeful with the idea that people are still getting dumber, while business professionals need people to believe in rich and poor – Merchants have no country.
+They go where the money is, Brick.
+There is a reason why I could never write a state novel, same as there are other reasons ...
 I must finish the work before the Yankees decide it's theirs for the taking.”

 He shakes his head back and forth.

 “The civilian world is a viper's nest and the civilians think its so cool.
 What if the military were a viper's nest and soldiers walked around thinking, Isn't this awesome.”

 “You could end up a man without a country,” he says.